Family Feud: Hosts and announcers

-When Feud returned to syndication in 1999, it was initially hosted by comedian Louie Anderson, with Burton Richardson as the new announcer.
+When Family Feud returned to syndication in 1999, it was initially hosted by comedian Louie Anderson, with Burton Richardson as the new announcer.
 In 2002, Richard Karn was selected to take over for Anderson, until he was replaced by John O'Hurley in 2006.
 In 2010, both O'Hurley and Richardson departed from the show.
 O'Hurley later stated that he left because he was resistant toward the show's decision to emphasize ribald humor and wanted to keep the show family-friendly.
 Steve Harvey was later named the new host and began hosting on July 10, 2010.
 Harvey has been hosting the show ever since.
 Announcements were made using a pre-recorded track of Joey Fatone's voice, which was used on the show until the end of the 2014–2015 season.
 Rubin Ervin, who has been a member of the production staff as the warmup man for the audience since Harvey took over, became the announcer at the start of the 2015–2016 season and has retained the role since.

-In 2015, Harvey signed with ABC for the primetime reboot of Celebrity Family Feud, with Burton Richardson returning as announcer.
-Harvey has hosted Celebrity Family Feud since 2015, while Richardson has announced for Celebrity Family Feud since it began in 2008.
-Richardson was involved with the NBC version of Celebrity Family Feud in 2008 and has been announcing for the 2015 reboot since its inception.
+As of 2025, Harvey is the longest serving host in the history of Family Feud, having hosted the show for fifteen seasons.

 The first four versions of the show were directed by Paul Alter and produced by Howard Felsher and Cathy Dawson.
 For the 1988 versions, Gary Dawson worked with the show as a third producer, and Alter was joined by two other directors, Marc Breslow and Andy Felsher.
 The 1999 version's main staff include executive producer Gabrielle Johnston, co-executive producers Kristin Bjorklund, Brian Hawley and Sara Dansby, and director Ken Fuchs; Johnston and Bjorklund previously worked as associate producers of the 1980s version.
 The show's classic theme tune was written by an uncredited Walt Levinsky for Score Productions.
 The theme and cues for the 1994–1995 version was written by Edd Kalehoff and are based on the Walt Levinsky composition.
 The themes used from 1999 to 2008 were written by John Lewis Parker.
 The production rights to the show were originally owned by the production company Goodson shared with his partner Bill Todman, but were sold to their current holder, Fremantle, when it acquired all of Goodson and Todman's format catalog in 2002.